 State of the art for EUCC compliance documents are published in ENISA documents and in Annex I, II, and III of the EUCC Implementing Act.
 Some of them are leveraged from the Common Criteria scheme.
 Stay tuned!

 The EUCC scheme and the Cyber Resilience Act (CRA) work in tandem to present compliance, however, achieving complete adherence to the CRA requires further actions in EUCC.
-Applus+ Laboratories helps ENISA to identify and analyze the gap between the two regulations and the EUCC workarounds to comply with CRA.
+Applus+ Laboratories helped and developed with ENISA a an analysis on the GAPs and how bridge them between both EUCC and CRA.
+See the complete publication in Cyber Resilience Act implementation via EUCC and its applicable technical elements.

-Applus+ Laboratories is an accredited EUCC ITSEF for the CSA levels of Substantial (AVA_VAN.1 and AVA_VAN.2) and High (from AVA_VAN.3 on).
-Applus+ Laboratories is in the process of being authorized.
-To get started with you EUCC certification or for more information on the EUCC Scheme and its relationship with the existing Common Criteria, the Cybersecurity Resilience Act, and the upcoming steps related to different cybersecurity regulations being implemented by the EU, please feel free to contact us.
+To get started with your EUCC certification or for more information on the EUCC Scheme and its relationship with the existing Common Criteria, the Cybersecurity Resilience Act, and the upcoming steps related to different cybersecurity regulations being implemented by the EU, please feel free to contact us.

 Additional Resources on the EUCC Scheme: